hacksudo/Brainpan_BOF/README.md

 </b>

 Now use generic_send_tcp (target)IP (target)PORT spiking.spk 0 0
-(if server scrash ? boom you  succeed
+(if server crash ? boom you  succeed

 <h2> 2 fuzzing</h2>
-Now time to find Number of size buffer which crash server (user chmod +x * )
+Now time to find Number of size buffer which crash server (use chmod +x * )
  ./brainpan.py 192.168.43.161 9999 ( here your brainpan server will crash and you will get avarage amount o buffer size Now create pattern , why ? to find exact number of Buffer size First create unic pattern using metasploit tool /usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 1500( here your last (brainpan.py) crash avarage number , which must greater.
- Now usr offsetcalc.py to find lenght later we will find offset which is our exact buffer size in byte :D ./offsetcalc.py IP PORT get EIP value ? now use it at offset
+ Now use offsetcalc.py to find lenght which you will use later to  find offset which is our exact buffer size in byte :D ./offsetcalc.py IP PORT get EIP value ? now use it at offset